ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 _Toby_:  Assuming the consistency of $\mathbf{ZFC}$, this follows from the equiconsistency of $\mathbf{SEAR}$ and $\mathbf{ZF}$.
 (Of course, that has not been done in detail, so you can doubt it if you like.)

+AN: yes, I doubt that.
+It has not even been outlined.

 [[Mike Shulman]]: Moreover, it doesn't really need the full equiconsistency; it only needs the easy direction that $Con(ZF)\Rightarrow Con(SEAR)$.

+AN: I think you'd put this piece of information into the main text.

+Mike Shulman continues:
 This direction is sketched below, and I think anyone should be able to fill in the details.

+AN: Regarding this axiom, I find there no sketch, but only the nearly empty statement ``The least obvious SEAR axiom is Collection, whose proof requires the axiom of replacement in ZF.''
+In fact, giving the details of this derivation here (instead of later) would seem to me a better justification than the ghost justification below, as it would provide intuition in its validity.
+(Then there is no question at all about ghosts.)
 =--